 Last month Bodo announced that we would be coming back to Munich in December for his Wide Bandgap event.
 We can now confirm the dates will be the 12th and 13th December.
 We will keep you informed here and through our other communication channels about the programme, opportunities and ticketing.
 We couldn't be more excited as we truly believe that the time of virtual events is over.
 At least when it comes to exhibitions and conferences, apart from the beast that I mentioned above.
 Although the preparations will give us additional work over the summer, we are so looking forward to it that we don't mind the extra effort!

 Bodo’s magazine is delivered by postal service to all places in the world.
 It is the only magazine that spreads technical information on power electronics globally.
 We have EETech as a partner serving our clients in North America.
 If you speak the language, or just want to have a look, don’t miss our Chinese version at bodospowerchina.com.
-An archive of the magazine with every single issue is available for free at our website bodospower.com.
+An archive of my magazine with every single issue is available for free at my website bodospower.com.